Last Updated on July 6, 2022

 Apparel & Accessories > Clothing > Activewear > Bicycle Activewear > Bicycle Jerseys > Nylon Jerseys

-The attributes condition, availability and price are pretty straightforward.
-But Google is very strict about the accuracy of all the data in your product feed.
-They need to match with what’s on your website.
+The attributes condition, availability, sales price, and price are pretty straightforward, but Google is very strict about the accuracy of all the data in your product feed.

-So make sure you update your product feed regularly, by hand or automatically.
+To avoid this, make sure to update your Google Shopping feed is updated frequently and that the data for each product variant is passed correctly.
 Check in the Automation section below for some tools that make this process easier by integrating with your store.

-Gtin or Global Trade Item Numbers are unique product identifiers.
-You’ll probably know them better as barcodes.
-Depending on you where you are located or source your products from, you’ll have a different set of numbers:
+Gtin or Global Trade Item Number is a unique product identifier.
+You probably know these better as barcodes.
+Depending on you where you are located or source your products from, you’ll use a different system:

 - UPC: 12 digit number mainly used in North-America

 - EAN/UCC: 8,13 or 14 digit number mainly used outside North America